10 Fun things to do in Amsterdam in winter!

 #8 Shop at the 9 little streets

 Typical Dutch wintertime fun: ice skating on the frozen canals in Amsterdam.
-It is a unique experience but very rare so don’t put your money on it.
-The second best option is the beautifully lit and idyllic ice skating rink at the Museumplein.
-For me ice-skating is like breathing, but if you feel your legs might go in opposite direction, you can take ice-skate lessons.
+It is a unique experience, but very rare these days so don’t put your money on it.
+The second best option are the ice rinks at the Westerpark and the Amsterdam Winterparadise at the RAI.
+For me ice-skating is like breathing, but if you feel your legs might go in the opposite direction, you can take ice-skate lessons.
 Skates are for rent.
-The ice skate rink opens on 13 November.

 #10 Cuddle up during a movie